MinecraftForge/Documentation/docs/models/overrides.md

 Adding Properties to Items
 --------------------------

-`ItemModelProperties::func_239418_a_` is used to add a property to an item.
+`ItemModelProperties::registerProperty` is used to add a property to an item.
 The `Item` parameter is the item the property will be applied to.
 The `ResourceLocation` parameter is the name given to the property (e.g. `new ResourceLocation("pull")`).
 The `IItemPropertyGetter` is a function that takes the `ItemStack`, the `ClientWorld` it's in, and the `LivingEntity` that holds it, returning the `float` value for the property.
 Some examples are the `"pulling"` and "`pull`" properties for `Items.BOW`, and the several default ones in `ItemModelProperties`.
 For modded item properties, it is recommended that the modid of the mod is used as the namespace (e.g. `examplemod:property` and not just `property`, as that really means `minecraft:property`).

 Using Overrides
 ---------------